Google Cloud named a leader in latest Forrester Research Public Cloud Platform Native Security Wave

 At Google, we have worked for over a decade to build a secure, scalable and flexible cloud foundation.
 Our belief is that if you put security first, everything else will follow.
 Security continues to be top of mind—from our custom hardware like our Titan chip, to data encryption both at rest and in transit by default.
 On this strong foundation, we offer enterprises a rich set of controls and capabilities to meet their security and compliance requirements.

-You can download the full Forrester Public Cloud Platform Native Security Wave Q2 2018 report here.
+You can download the full Forrester Public Cloud Platform Native Security Wave Q2 2018 report here (requires an email address).
 To learn more about GCP, visit our website, and sign up for a free trial.